-PROPOSED PROJECT DESCRIPTION
+PROJECT DESCRIPTION

-he proposed LIHTC multifamily development will target elderly households, age 55 and over in Chickamauga and Walker County, Georgia.
-The subject property is located off a service road that connects to site with the Battlefield Place Shopping Center and US Highway 27.
+The proposed LIHTC multifamily development will target elderly households, age 55 and over in Chickamauga and Walker County, Georgia.
+The subject property is located off a service road that connects the site with the Battlefield Place Shopping Center and US Highway 27.